Hannah Lucy Cockroft OBE, PLY, DL, is seven-time Paralympic Champion, and one of Britain’s best-known para-athletes.

 The following summer, the world saw Hannah Cockroft line up at her debut Paralympics, the London 2012 Games.
 Cockroft took the world stage by storm, racing to victory over the T34 100m and 200m once again and setting two Paralympic Records in the process.
 Having become double Paralympic Champion on the home stage she was dubbed ‘Hurricane Hannah’ by the British media.
 An MBE followed in the 2013 New Years’ Honours.

-Since then, Hannah’s lists of achievements have continued to grow.
-Now coached by Jenni Banks OAM, Hannah is the most decorated British athlete in World Championship history, with 12 World Champion titles to her name.
-She repeated her Paralympic success at Rio 2016, bringing home gold in the T34 100m, 400m and 800m, taking a new world record in the 400m and 3 games records in the process.
+Since then, Hannah’s lists of achievements have continued to grow and she is now the most decorated British athlete in World Championship history, with 16 World Champion titles to her name.
+Under coach Jenni Banks OAM, she repeated her Paralympic success in Rio de Janeiro in 2016, bringing home gold in the T34 100m, 400m and 800m, taking a new world record in the 400m and 3 games records in the process.
 Five years later, after a disrupted build up due to the Covid- 19 pandemic and many hours spent training in her garage, with reduced access to training facilities, Hannah lined up at the postponed Tokyo 2020 Paralympic Games.
-Here, at her third Paralympics, Hannah brought home 2 further gold medals in the T34 100m and 800m, breaking her own World Record in the 100m and her own Paralympic record in the 800m.
+Here, at her third Paralympics, she brought home 2 further gold medals in the T34 100m and 800m, breaking her own World Record in the 100m and her own Paralympic record in the 800m.
 Hannah is currently the T34 World Record holder in the 100m, 200m, 400m, 800m and 1500m.
 She was named an OBE in the 2022 Queens New Years honours after her success in Tokyo.

 Hannah is an accomplished speaker, with experiences ranging from school assemblies, to keynote speeches at corporate events.
 She has even given speeches at the House of Lords and in front of the Queen!
 Hannah has spoken for many clients, including, Ralph Lauren, BT, Muller, and Channel 4, covering topics such as accessibility, resilience, and marginal gains.